pji/charex/README.rst

 -------------------
 The following features are planned for the v0.2.1 or later releases:

-*   Support for more versions of Unicode.
+*   Support for Unicode v16.0 for Python 3.14.
 *   Emoji combiner.
 *   Basic doctests for all public classes and functions.
 *   Web API.